Frequently Asked Questions

 The limit is about 40 to 60 messages per minute, the exact figure varies and can depend on signal quality.
 However, if you enable auto-responding, the throughput can drop to 10 to 15 messages per minute, because sending one reply message can take up to 6 seconds.

-You can find a partial list of tested GSM/UMTS phones and modems here.
+You can find a partial list of tested 3G/GSM modems and dongles here.

-Is it possible to use SMS Enabler with multiple modems/phones connected to the same PC?
+Is it possible to use SMS Enabler with multiple modems connected to the same PC?

 Yes, it is possible.
-To accomplish this, you must run multiple instances of SMS Enabler and configure each instance separately for use with a different modem or phone.
-Read more about using SMS Enabler with multiple modems/phones.
+To accomplish this, you must run multiple instances of SMS Enabler and configure each instance separately for use with a different modem or dongle.
+Read more about using SMS Enabler with multiple modems.

 How can my application receive text messages using SMS Enabler?
 How can I process messages automatically?